The Simpsons: Bart's Nightmare: Gameplay

 The minigames can be played in any order; the pages awarded will be 1 through 8 depending on the order they were retrieved.

 Upon either failing the respective minigame (and not getting the page back) or completing the minigame (and receiving the page as a reward), the screen will flash back to Bart's room at night, which shows the number of points the player has and the number of pages collected, while Bart snores.
 Once a minigame is completed, it cannot be played again.
 Both doors will be the same color if there is only one minigame to complete.

-The game ends when Bart loses all of his Zs (Windy World will be covered in a white fog, suggesting Bart's nightmare is nearly over) and takes damage one more time, or if he successfully completes all the minigames.
+The game ends when Bart loses all of his Zs (Windy World will be covered in a white fog, suggesting Bart's nightmare is nearly almost over) and takes damage one more time, or if he successfully completes all the minigames.
 Depending on how many pages Bart retrieves and how many points he gets, he is awarded a letter grade.
-Bart will hold it up for the player to see, and then slightly different endings are shown where the players sees the Simpson family's reactions to Bart's grade by having the paper affixed to the refrigerator, which is strikingly similar to the final scene in "Bart Gets an 'F'.
-If Bart is given an "F", the worst grade, the entire family is mad at him except Maggie, with slightly higher grades having at least Homer pleased with Bart's work.
-Lisa is always annoyed with Bart's work unless the player manages to get Bart an outstanding grade, in which case she will look at Bart's paper in disbelief.
+Bart will hold it up for the player to see, and then slightly different endings are shown where the player sees the Simpson family's reactions to Bart's grade by having the paper affixed to the refrigerator (which is strikingly similar to the final scene in "Bart Gets an 'F').
+If Bart is given an "F", is the worst grade, the entire family is mad at him except Maggie, with slightly higher grades having at least Homer is pleased with Bart's hard work.
+Lisa is always annoyed with Bart's work unless the player manages to get Bart an outstanding grade, in which case she will look at Bart's paper in disbelief and shock.

 This minigame-oriented gameplay gives the game an arcade style.
-Although much of the game could be categorized as a platformer, some of the minigames could fit in the shoot-em-up genre, particularly the Bartman and Bartzilla stages.
+Although much of the game could be categorized as a platformer, some of the minigames could fit in the shoot 'em up genre, particularly the Bartman and Bartzilla stages.

 Plot

-Bart Simpson falls asleep while studying and dreams of a strange universe where TVs and fairies roam the streets.
-The player must find Bart's lost homework and progress through the various levels to keep the homework pages and eventually wake up.
+When Bart Simpson was about to enter the fourth grade, he had to turn in his homework, but he fell asleep in the middle of working on it and had a dream in which his eight assignments were blown out the window, and he began to dream about retrieving them so he wouldn't fail the class.

-Production
+Development

-Company meddling during the development of the game prompted Bill Williams, the game's designer, to leave the video game industry.
+Bart's Nightmare was developed by Sculptured Software and chiefly designed by Bill Williams.
+Company meddling during the production of the game prompted Williams to leave the video game industry.
+The Simpsons creator Matt Groening was involved with the development of earlier video games based on the series, having final approval on all storylines and character designs.
+For Bart's Nightmare, Groening altered the color of Bart's eyes, as he felt they were originally too yellow.